 Praxis is not a degree program.
 Your teen will not leave her experience with any kind of initials after her name, or a piece of paper to frame and hang on the wall.
 What she will leave with is solid experience gained from paid on-the-job training, after six months of working closely with a mentor/coach.
 The possibility exists for her to move right into a permanent position at the company where she was trained, and at the very least, she will have quality references and real-world skills should she choose to move on.

 One potential challenge you might face is if you’re located in a rural area.
-While Praxis makes every effort to find a training/employment opportunity for you to work with locally to your home, should you so desire to stay local, they crux of their pool of businesses are to be found in more urban areas.
-Of course, if your student were to go to college, chances are they’d be leaving home also, right?
+While Praxis makes every effort to find a training/employment opportunity for you to work with locally to your home, should you so desire to stay local, their pool of businesses is mostly located in urban areas.
+Of course, if your student was to go to college, chances are they’d be leaving home also, right?